SegoviaJ/ai-case-study/README.md

 **Field of the Company:**

 Robust Intelligence operates in the **AI security and reliability** space.
 The company focuses on improving the dependability and security of AI models against adversarial threats and data anomalies, crucial in industries where data integrity and security are of the utmost importance.
+While major technology vendors like IBM, Microsoft, and Google are heavily investing in AI, their focus has primarily been on "AI for security," using AI to enhance their security products.
+In contrast, Robust Intelligence and its competitors are centered on "security for AI," providing solutions to protect AI models themselves (Crawford, 2024).

 ## Trends and Innovations in AI Security:
 1. **Advancements in Adversarial Defenses:**